KingofRedOnions/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Usage

+There is a 'Write a new tweet' button at the top right that will slide down the new tweet box.
+For the purpose of the demo, submitting a tweet will send the text to the server in a POST request, the server will generate a random name and ID, and then the client will request new tweets and prepend them to the list.

+The site will dynamical change between mobile and desktop layouts at 1024px.

+When scrolling down, the site will also pop a corner button that will allow you to immediately skip to the top of the page.

 ## Dependencies

 - Express